nicolamendini/microdomains/README.md

 distributions.
 The second makes the geometry tangible for 20 fixed example neurons per field.
 Each coloured dot is a soma, its black × is the closest same-orientation point on the inferred map, and the connecting segment is the estimated displacement.
-These links visualise the calculation; they should not be read as reconstructed developmental trajectories.
+These links visualise the calculation

 <p align="center">
   <img src="./demo_microdomains/demo_assets/microdomain/macaque_displacement_links.png" width="90%" alt="Example macaque soma-to-map orientation correspondences">